blakeaa827/llm-system-prompts/generate-filename-from-email-headers.md

     - Take the text from the "Subject" header.

-    - Remove common prefixes like "[External]", "[EXTERNAL]", "[EXT]", etc., including any trailing space.
+    - Remove common prefixes like "[External]", "[EXTERNAL]", "[EXT]", "RE:", etc., including any trailing space.

     - The goal is a clear and concise subject for the filename.
 You may shorten or rephrase the original subject to improve clarity or brevity while preserving its core meaning.